zaphosting/docs/docs/palworld-server-modding.md

 ---
 id: palworld-server-modding
-title: Installing Mods for Palworld
+title: Palworld - Installing Mods for Palworld
 description: Information on how to install mods to your Palworld server or game client from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Install Mods
 ---